-Level 1: Credit losses expected within the next 12 months
+- Level 1: Credit losses expected within the next 12 months

 Level 1 comprises all instruments upon their initial recognition and all instruments for which there has not been a significant increase in credit risk since initial recognition.
-A default expected within the next 12 months is considered as an impairment loss.
+A default expected within the next 12 months is considered as an impairment loss. - standing Level 2 comprises all instruments for which, on the reporting date, there has been a significant increase in credit risk as compared to the date of initial recognition, but no objective indication of impairment.
+All expected losses are recognized over the residual term of the instrument as a valuation allowance for impairment.
+A significant increase in credit risk is assumed where the status has

-Level 2: Credit losses expected over the entire duration term - no impairment to credit standing
+Level 2: Credit losses expected over the entire duration term - no impairment to credit